-If you already have a large audience that Retweet your content, be sure to thank them, and ask open-ended questions.
+If you already have a large audience that Retweets your content, be sure to thank them, and ask open-ended questions.
 But if you’re just getting started, promote conversations about topics in your niche through keyword research.
-If you are a local business, you can do an advanced Twitter search to find conversations of people in your area who are talking about topics of your interest.
+If you are a local business, you can do an advanced Twitter search to find conversations of people in your area who are talking about topics of interest.

 One of the cool things you can do with advanced Twitter research, however, is the search for people by asking questions.
 Simply go to the bottom of the advanced search page and check the “question” box, and enter your question.